rystsov/warp9/README.md

 **My main point is that separation of concerns (templates) reduces complexity linearity by a factor of 2, but divide and conquer does it logarithmic.** So we should develop a library with divide and conquer in mind.

+### Alternative
+I blame templates in the last section, but what is the alternative?
+Lets see to templates from bird's-eye view.
+> It is a map defined in a special language from a model to a view.

+Since we talk about complex web app and there is always a code behind highly coupled with template, what is forces us to use a special language?
+Lets embed "templates" into the host language (javascript) and use its natural way of composition (function composition or object composition) for the divide and conquer approach.

 ### Existsing solutions
 #### AngularJS